-If you opt for the Fluid Physics specialization in the Master’s programme in Applied Physics, you will take two required general track courses.
+If you opt for the Fluid Physics specialization in the Applied Physics programme, you will take two mandatory general track courses.
 In addition, you will take two specific track courses, depending on the research group where you wish to complete your graduation assignment.
 You will also take some compulsory chair courses, again depending on the research group for your graduation assignment.
 The various research groups also offer a number of elective courses for you to choose from.

 During the general courses in Advanced Fluid Mechanics and Capillarity Phenomena you will learn more about the classical research field of fluid physics and about capillarity phenomena.